Yaqiongxiao/MI.RSA/README.md

-# Distal–Proximal Representation of Motor Imagery: Neural Organization Revealed by Dynamic Representational Similarity Analysis
+# Distal–Proximal Representation of Motor Imagery

- The scripts used for analyses and results reported in the submitted manuscript.
+This repository contains the scripts used for the analyses and results reported in the submitted manuscript.